Los Angeles to Ferno (VA) (LAX–MXP) — Airlines, Schedules & Connections

 LAX to MXP Flight Duration and Schedule

-Nonstop flight time from LAX to MXP ranges from 11 hours 16 minutes.
+Nonstop flight time from LAX to MXP is about 9 hours 25 minutes gate to gate.
 The route covers a distance of 6,025 miles (9,696 km).
-There are approximately 1 weekly flights outbound and 1 return, totaling 2 flights per week in both directions.

 Connecting Options and Alternatives